 A key part of restaurant management is inventory control.
 Proper food inventory management keeps service running smoothly, but a failure to do so can impact financials.
-FoodPrint reports that up to 10% of the food inventory a restaurant purchases is wasted, meaning that 10% of their food cost will not generate revenue.
+One small stock management error can lead to food shortages, unnecessary food waste and inaccurate forecasting.
+All of which impacts food and beverage cost control for your food and beverage business.
+FoodPrint reports that up to 10 percent of the food inventory a restaurant purchases is wasted, meaning that 10 percent of their food cost will not generate revenue.

 In this article, you’ll learn the basics of restaurant food inventory management: what it is, what terms you’re likely to encounter, tips for keeping track of inventory and the tools you can use to do it.

 - Important restaurant inventory terminology

 Let’s get started!